bmschmidt/wordVectors/README.md

 If you want to run it without knowing the details, [jump to the quick-start guide](#quick-start).

-Right now, it [seems to fail to compile under Windows 8 (but not Windows 7 or Windows 10)](https://github.com/bmschmidt/wordVectors/issues/2).
-OS X and Linux seem fine.
-If you know anything about mingw C flags or the like and can fix this, I'd be grateful.
+Right now, it [does not install under Windows 8](https://github.com/bmschmidt/wordVectors/issues/2).
+Help appreciated on that thread.
+OS X, Windows 7, Windows 10, and Linux install perfectly well, AFAIK.

 # Description